test-results-reporter/test-results-reporter.github.io/docs/guides/extensions.md

 # Extensions

-Extensions add additional behavior to the targets.
+Extensions enhance the capabilities of targets by adding additional behavior.

 ## Supports